KilianDeBock/Free3Dm/content/products/filaments/Nylon/NylonFilamentDescription.content.md

+﻿# 1.75mm Nylon (PA) Filament
-﻿A popular synthetic polymer.
+A popular synthetic polymer.
 Nylon or polyamide (PA) is a go-to filament material for 3D printing and is available in a wide range of colours.

 **Difficulty Level**: Intermediate